apozas/contactdiary/README.md

 # Privacy :lock:
 This app has no ads and requests no unnecessary permissions.

-COVID Diary doesn't send any data to a cloud and not having permission to access the internet is a strong guarantee of that.
+Contact Diary doesn't send any data to a cloud and not having permission to access the internet is a strong guarantee of that.

 # Questions & Issues :thinking:

 - Is this app BETTER than Governments' contact tracing apps?
 No. Governments' contact tracing apps may account for contacts that you may not be aware of, like the person sitting in a neighboring table at a restaurant, or that other person using the same bus to go to work.
-COVID Diary IS NOT A REPLACEMENT TO GOVERNMENTS' CONTACT TRACING APPS.
+Contact Diary IS NOT A REPLACEMENT TO GOVERNMENTS' CONTACT TRACING APPS.

 - Is this app WORSE than Governments' contact tracing apps?
 No. Government's contact tracing apps crucially rely on all persons interacting to have the app in order to do proper notifications.
-With COVID Diary, you just need yourself to keep track, and you can easily notify people (or places) that do not use conventional contact tracing apps.
+With Contact Diary, you just need yourself to keep track, and you can easily notify people (or places) that do not use conventional contact tracing apps.

 - Will this app share the information I input?
 NO. The app has no permissions other than that necessary for the notification system.
 In particular, there is no way that it can connect to the internet.
 The information you insert will never leave your device.
 Even more, entries in the diary are automatically eliminated when they become older than 15 days.